-For those entering the field, an SEO report is a common name given to any type of document meant to inform the viewer of their SEO status.
-But there’s no value in creating any kind of report if the data can’t help you answer questions.
+For those entering the field, an SEO report is a common name given to any document meant to inform the viewer of their SEO status.
+But there’s no value in creating any report if the data can’t help you answer questions.

-Here are some important questions that should be answered quickly and effectively by your SEO report:
+Here are some essential questions that should be answered quickly and effectively by your SEO report:

 - What does the data tell me about our visitors?